nutta-git/single-amd-gpu-passthrough/README.md

 *PLANNED*

-# Part -7 : GPU VBios
+# Part -7 : dGPU VBios
 Warning the following may result in permanent DAMAGE, follow at your own RISK!

 1) Find your gpu vbios here and Download it: https://www.techpowerup.com/vgabios/